Bachelors of social work students have class outside on campus

 SWK 4230 Crisis Intervention

-As a Social Work student, you will have countless opportunities to flourish.
+As a social work student at Belmont University, you will have countless opportunities to flourish.
 These include service, leadership experiences, co-curricular educational programming and fun social events!

 Council on Social Work Education